BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 The future artists might have to revolt against *the speed of disruption*.
 Artwork may be the product of technology, but **also** offers a window into it.
 Maybe in art lies the possibility of profoundly engaging with technology.
-To ask: What is technology?
+To ask: What is it?
 How does it change our social, economic, political, and transcendental systems?
 Can we control it, and if so, how?